YukkuriC/HexParseMod/README.md

   every player in the server.
 - `/hexParse read_hexbug`: same as `read` but translates the result to the format used by discord HexBug's `/patterns hex` command. _note: non-pattern constants and some old registry names still need to be handled manually_
+- `/hexParse mind_stack ...`: read/write iota from player's mind (staff casting VM)
+    - `... peek`: read the last iota inside mind stack; gets `null` if stack is empty
+    - `... push <code>`: parse code and push into mind stack
+    - `... push_clipboard`: same as above, but code comes from clipboard
 - `/hexParse property ...`: (Hexcellular interop) get/set data for PropertyIota; used property names all force-added leading `_` for security reason
     - `... read <propName>`: read and parse from certain property
     - `... write <propName> <code>`: write code into certain property